Vision & Mission

 Leadnow is an independent advocacy organization that runs campaigns on the major issues of our time, engages people in participatory decision-making, and organizes in communities across Canada.
 We envision country where people work together to build an open democracy, create a fair economy and ensure a safe climate for all generations.

-It’s been just two years since 3,000 people from all across Canada came together before the 2011 election and began building the Leadnow.ca campaigning community.
+It’s been just three years since 3,000 people from all across Canada came together before the 2011 election and began building the Leadnow.ca campaigning community.

 People become part of this community by taking part in campaigns to defend our democracy and hold governments accountable to the values of a majority of Canadians.

 The Leadnow.ca community believes that as we come together to defend the things we care about, we can also help build the momentum this country needs to rise to the major challenges of our times.

 Through local gatherings and online surveys, the Leadnow.ca community has decided to focus our long-term efforts on strengthening Canada’s democracy, doing our part to stop runaway climate change, and building a fair economy that reverses the trend of growing inequality.

 Your input is crucial because this community’s people-powered campaigns only work if they help you have a powerful impact on the issues you care about.
 Look at what our community has told us and help us make the big decisions about the future of our work together by visiting our Connect page.

 Leadnow currently has a small, dedicated staff team, and many amazing volunteers and advisors who support our work.